OG CANNABIS INSURANCE.COM

 Workers’ Compensation Insurance

-Required by Colorado law for any business with employees, workers’ compensation insurance covers medical treatment and lost wages for employees injured during work.
+Required by Colorado state law for any business with employees, workers’ compensation insurance covers medical treatment and lost wages for employees injured during work.
 This coverage is vital for cannabis businesses to comply with state labor laws and protect their workforce.
+Enforcement and compliance are managed by the Colorado Department of Labor and Employment, not CO-MED.

 Hired and Non-Owned Auto (HNOA) Insurance

-Delivery and transport operators must carry HNOA insurance to cover liability risks associated with vehicles used for cannabis delivery that are not owned by the business.
-Standard personal auto policies do not cover commercial cannabis delivery, making HNOA or commercial auto policies mandatory for compliance.
+Delivery and transport operators must carry HNOA insurance or commercial auto policies to cover liability risks associated with vehicles used for cannabis delivery that are not owned by the business.
+Standard personal auto policies do not cover commercial cannabis delivery, making these coverages mandatory under Colorado state motor vehicle laws rather than CO-MED regulations.

 Property Insurance